Missing your newborn’s “window of opportunity” to sleep? Take a look at these 7 overlooked baby tired signs you might not be noticing!

 Does your baby rub her eyes with her fists?
 She might be giving you a sign that she’s sleepy.
 It’s not only eyes, either.
 She might rub her eyebrows, so much so that they can turn red.
 Or she might reach for her ears or the top of her head and rub those parts, all indicating that she’s sleepy and tired.

-Even though I couldn’t tell one cry from the next with my eldest, I learned to pick up tired cues when I had my twins a few years later.
+Even though I couldn’t tell one cry from the next with my eldest, I learned to pick up these cues when I had my twins a few years later.

-For instance, your baby might cry in a “complaining” kind of way, sort of like “baby whining.”
-It’s her way of saying “I’m tired, I want to sleep” and might be frustrated that she isn’t.
+For instance, your baby might cry in a complaining, “mewing” kind of way, sort of like “baby whining.”
+It’s her way of saying “I’m tired and want to sleep” and might be frustrated that she isn’t.

-Compare that to other cries that might indicate anger, fear, or meltdowns, for instance, and it’s usually a “mewing” kind of noise, as opposed to an outright yell.
+Compare that to other cries that might indicate anger, fear, or meltdowns, which sound like outright yelling.

 7. Comfort-seeking actions

-Sometimes the signs come out as your baby looking for comfort.
+Sometimes, these tired signs appear when your baby is looking for comfort.
 After all, we all get comfortable before falling asleep—the same is true for our little ones.
 A few examples include:

 - Sucking her hand